American Chinese cuisine: Differences from other regional cuisines in China

 American-Chinese food also has had a reputation for high levels of MSG, used to enhance flavor.
 From the early to mid-2000s through the 2010s and into the 2020s, market forces and customer preferences encouraged many restaurants to offer "MSG Free" or "No MSG" menus, or to omit this ingredient upon request.

 However, discussions appearing around 2020 addressed that MSG's reputation has begun shifting, suggesting this trend had been developing for at least the past decade.

 Carryout Chinese food is commonly served in a paper carton with a wire bail, known as an oyster pail.

 A typical example to show how American Chinese cuisine differs from traditional Chinese food is egg fried rice.
 In American Chinese cuisine, egg fried rice often includes more soy sauce for additional flavor, whereas traditional egg fried rice uses much less soy sauce.
 Some culinary styles, such as dim sum, have also been modified to fit American tastes, including adding batter for fried dishes and using extra soy sauce.

 Both traditional Chinese and American-Chinese cooking utilize similar methods of preparation, such as stir frying, pan frying, and deep frying, all of which can easily be performed using a wok.

 Ming Tsai, chef and former owner of the Blue Ginger restaurant in Wellesley, Massachusetts, and host of PBS culinary show Simply Ming, has commented on the characteristics of American Chinese restaurants.
 He noted that these establishments often serve dishes representing three to five regions of China simultaneously, typically including items such as chop suey, various sweet and sour dishes, and an adaptation of chow mein or fried rice.
 Tsai described this style as: "Chinese-American cuisine as an adaptation of traditional Chinese food, modified to attract American customers by making it blander, thicker, and sweeter".

 Most American Chinese primarily cater to non-Chinese customers, offering menus written in English accompanied by pictures.
-In some cases, separate menus (sometimes known as "phantom menus") written in Chinese are available, typically featuring traditional dishes confessing ingredients such as liver, offal, chicken feet, or other meat items that might not appeal to non-Chinese customers.
+In some cases, separate menus (sometimes known as "phantom menus") written in Chinese are available, typically featuring traditional dishes offering ingredients such as liver, offal, chicken feet, or other meat items that might not appeal to non-Chinese customers.
 This is notably true among restaurants in Chinatown, Manhattan.